Grsmto/simplebar/README.md

 ## 4. How it works

-SimpleBar does only one thing : replace the browser's default scrollbars with a custom CSS-styled scrollbar without losing performance.
-Unlike most of others plugins, SimpleBar doesn't mimic scroll with Javascript, causing janks and strange scrolling behaviours...You keep the awesomeness of native scrolling...with a custom scrollbar!
+SimpleBar only does one thing: replace the browser's default scrollbars with a custom CSS-styled scrollbar without sacrificing performance.
+Unlike most other plugins, SimpleBar doesn't mimic scroll behaviour with Javascript, which typically causes jank and strange scrolling behaviour.
+You keep the awesomeness of native scrolling… with a custom scrollbar!
-Design your scrollbar like you want, with CSS, on all browsers.
+Design your scrollbar how you like, with CSS, across all browsers.

 For the most part SimpleBar uses the browser's native scrolling functionality, but replaces the conventional scrollbar with a custom CSS-styled scrollbar.
 The plugin listens for scroll events and redraws the custom scrollbar accordingly.